Euthalius: Works

+Following the example of earlier scholars like Ammonius of Alexandria, Euthalius divided the New Testament into chapters and verses.
+He grouped the New Testament, aside from the Gospels and the Book of Revelation, into sections for reading in public liturgical services; the 57 sections likely corresponded to the 53 Sundays of the year, Christmas, Epiphany, Good Friday, and Easter.

+Euthalius's divisions were quickly adopted throughout the Greek Church, bringing uniformity to the liturgical readings.
+Today, scholars use their presence or absence in a manuscript as an indication of its age, since they were widely used by copyists.

 Besides these textual labours, Euthalius framed a catalogue of the quotations from the Old Testament and from profane authors which are found in the New Testament writings.
 He also wrote a short Life of St. Paul and a series of "Argumenta" or short summaries which are placed by way of introduction to the different books of the New Testament.

-After having long lain in oblivion, the works of Euthalius were published in Rome, in 1698, by Lorenzo Alessandro Zaccagni, Prefect of the Vatican Library.
-They are embodied in the first volume of his Collectanea Monumentorum Veterum Ecclesiæ Græcæ ac Latinæ.
+After having long lain in oblivion, the works of Euthalius were published in Rome, in 1698, by Zaccagni who was Prefect of the Vatican Library; he published them in the first volume of his Collectanea Monumentorum Veterum Ecclesiæ Græcæ ac Latinæ.
 They can also be found in Gallandi (Biblioth.
 Pat., X, 197) and in Migne (Patrologia Graeca, LXXXV, 621).